 Origin and History

 In 1758, the Garde zu Fuß was twice reorganised.
-In the first reorganisation, the two musketeer battalions of the regiment were used to create the Infanterieregiment von Werneck.
+In the first reorganisation (January 1), the two musketeer battalions of the regiment, still operating in Silesia, were used to create the Infanterieregiment von Werneck.

 By 1759, the new regiment was organised in 2 battalions with 5 musketeer and 1 grenadier companies per battalion.
 Each company counted some 100 men for a total book strength of 1,219 men including staff.
 Furthermore, each battalion had a 3-pdr gun.